 Conclusion

 In this chapter, cosmological arguments that deploy causal or explanatory principles to prove God’s existence were explored, viz., the kalām cosmological argument and contingency arguments.
 This exploration revealed that both sorts of arguments face a number of powerful criticisms.
 Furthermore, it’s not at all clear that such criticisms can be successfully answered.
-Finally, it was seen that there are reasons to think that the universe or its ultimate constituents are a factually or metaphysically necessary beings.
+Finally, it was seen that there are reasons to think that the universe or its ultimate constituents are factually or metaphysically necessary beings.
 Therefore, considerations respecting causation and sufficient reason appear to favor atheism over theism.

 BIBLIOGRAPHY